 For example, marines who served at Camp Lejeune for just a few months may have faced less cumulative exposure than people who lived and worked on the base for years.
 Deployed Marines may also have faced less overall exposure than Marines who spent their time in the military at Camp Lejeune.
 And, of course, family members who lived on base during their spouse or parent's deployment would have consumed much more contaminated water than the deployed Marine.

 How Often Were You Exposed?

-Individuals who lived at Camp Lejeune may have faced higher overall levels of exposure than Marines and civilians who only worked there.
-That’s because base residents tended to bathe in, wash dishes in, and consume contaminated water far more often than those who lived off-base.
+Individuals who lived at Camp Lejeune faced higher overall levels of exposure than Marines and civilians who only worked there.
+Residents tended to bathe in, wash dishes in, and consume toxic contaminated water at Camp Lejeune far more often than those who lived off-base.
 If you or a loved one are displaying any of the symptoms of water contamination, we want to speak with you immediately.

 How Were You Exposed?

 People who did not live at Camp Lejeune (but spent time working on the base) were likely exposed by drinking the contaminated Camp Lejeune water.